 There are several fun community events the zoo hosts throughout the year too, including the WildLanterns light show during the holidays, and various adults-only beer, whiskey, and wine events in the evenings.

 This is one of the best things to do in Seattle with kids year-round, but it’s also a great place for animal lovers of all ages.

 Picnic, jog, or stroll through the city parks

 Phone: (206) 684-4075 | Website

-Seattle has a wealth of city parks and green spaces, so getting outdoors for some fresh air is a must.
+You’ll find a wealth of green spaces and city parks in Seattle, so getting outdoors for some fresh air is a must.
 One of the most popular is Volunteer Park on Capitol Hill.
 Not only does it have a botanical garden and museum, but there’s also plenty of space to picnic, play frisbee, and ample play areas for kids.